saveman71/saveman71.github.io/_posts/2019-04-24-automatic-pause-music-screen-lock-linux-mpris.md

 ## Pausing and playing through MPRIS2

 So we're looking to programatically pause and play (control) as many audio players as we can, through ideally a single interface.
-A quick search leads us to MPRIS, wich the name actually really describes what we need: _Media Player Remote Interfacing Specification_.
+A quick search leads us to MPRIS, whose name actually really describes what we need: _Media Player Remote Interfacing Specification_.
 Great!

-Now, not every player out there supports this spec, but a reasonnable amount do.
+Now, not every player out there supports this spec, but a reasonable amount do.
 At least the one I'm using the most, Spotify, implements the spec!
 If your player of choice doesn't, it's possible to install plugins.
 Here are the ones I'm using:

 * Chrome (supports Youtube videos, Soundcloud): <https://github.com/otommod/browser-mpris2>
 * MPV: https://github.com/hoyon/mpv-mpris, and it's AUR page: <https://aur.archlinux.org/packages/mpv-mpris/>